 Time well-spent with the new foal over the first few weeks can teach lessons that will last a lifetime.

 A truly creative strategy one can employ to effect the laydown is the incorporation of a big, cushy, beanbag.
 You simply place the beanbag in a corner of the stall, gather the foal in your arms and back yourself onto the cushion.
 As you set back and lower yourself and the foal onto the cushion, you allow yourself to ‘soften’ as you exhale to help emanate relaxation.
 The foal can sit on your outstretched inner thigh or on the beanbag beside you depending on the size ratio and your ability to maintain order.
-From this position it is quite easy to comfortably slip the foal onto a well-bedded floor of the stall for a laydown.
+From this position it is quite easy to comfortably slip the foal onto a well-bedded floor of the stall for a Lie Down.

-The next most important lesson is teaching a foal to calmly accept ground schooling.
+An important lesson is teaching a foal to calmly accept ground schooling.
 This can best be accomplished in the confines of a stall.
 The dam should be in an adjacent stall and occupied eating her morning feed or perhaps in the aisle way of your barn because it will always prove problematic when you try to school the foal more or less at Liberty if the mare is in the stall with you.

 Instinctively the foal will try to hide behind her and so you cannot hold its attention.

-First of all you practice walking side-by-side using the walls and corners to aid in maintaining order.
+First, practice walking side-by-side using the walls and corners to aid in maintaining order.
 To handle a very wiggly foal you encircle them front and rear with the embrace of your arms as you move them, more often than not, in a sideways fashion.
 As the foal is learning to walk forward on their own occasionally they will falter and hangs back (they all do) and so you lightly pat them behind using your hand or ‘boink’ them ever so gently with a flexible wand modified in such a way as to be ‘foal friendly’.
 The foal will ‘squirt’ forward and you need to be quick to catch them in the crook of your arm and go with the flow.
 They are way too strong to halt quickly and so you swirl them around in a small circle as you slow them down.
 Only when the foal learns there is no easy escape will they become much quieter to handle.

 Now comes a most innovative strategy.
 You teach a foal to step up onto low platform and to remain there as you step away.
 At first the foal will step off, so you walk them around and then back up.
 Within just a couple of short sessions the foal begins to learn patience and will remain in place.
 The best way to reward for this behavior is a gentle massage from your fingertips.
 You mimic the way a mother nuzzles a foal or in the fashion of two horses engaging in a mutual grooming session.
 The effect is remarkable and all foals respond positively.
 They love it and will look forward to your touch.